 FutureFit is a simple yet powerful and proactive way for you to engage with climate change.
 FutureFit provides a snapshot of your impact on the planet and helps you make some really positive changes in the way you live to help reduce your footprint.

 We’ll ask you some quick questions for a broad snapshot of where you’re at with your Carbon footprint, and let you delve even deeper if your keen.

 We’ll help you set you some specific goals and actions and stay with you, encouraging and reminding you along the way.

-This is a place where you can really help start some momentum, get others on board, set up your own winning team, and share your wins with others.
+This is a place where you can really help start some momentum, get others on board, set up your own winning team, and share your progress with others.

 What is a Carbon Footprint?

 A carbon footprint is used in FutureFit as an estimate of the impact of a person’s lifestyle on climate change.
 This is made up of the emissions associated with your one-off and daily activities, like how you get around, where you travel to, how you power your home, what you choose to eat, and what you buy, over a year.

 How is your Carbon Footprint measured?